Harry Chapin: Later years (1976–1981)

 By 1976, Chapin was established as one of the most popular singers of the decade.
-He released his first live album, Greatest Stories Live.
-The album sold 2.1 million units.
+He released his first live album, Greatest Stories Live, which sold 2.1 million units.
 However, Elektra Records underwent a management change and gave almost no promotion for his later albums with Elektra, but they all sold at least 250,000 units each and charted successfully.